Upcoming fixes

 The biggest release of Meiji Sampler ever.
 119 changes since v0.16.0, headlined by native MIDI, Splice support, three vintage sampler emulations, an improved timestretching engine, intelligent chopping, three new in-app radio stations, and our first official documentation site.
 This is also the version that earns the 1.0 badge — production-ready, fully documented, and stable across macOS, Linux, and Windows (including Windows ARM64).At a glance

 - MIDI is here.
-Full MIDI Learn covers pads, individual chop slices, loops, scenes, mixer mutes, and transport — and mappings keep working inside Channel Detail and Chop views.
+Full MIDI Learn covers pads, individual chop slices, loops, scenes, mixer mutes, transport, and one-key Keypress mappings.
+Mappings keep working inside Channel Detail and Chop views.
 Built-in MIDI Monitor for identifying devices and events.

 - Splice support.
 Sign in with your Splice account and browse Splice’s growing library of over 2 million royalty-free loops & samples.
 License and download with a single keypress.